 Millions of people have been enjoying the benefits of laser vision correction since the early 1990s.
 You can expect to improve your vision and enjoy an active lifestyle without relying on glasses or contact lenses.
 LASIK is very successful in helping people gain freedom from corrective eyewear; however, the degree of improvement in vision may vary among individuals.
 Most people with mild to moderate prescriptions can achieve 20/20 vision or within one to two lines of 20/20 vision on an eye chart.
 Ask your surgeon about your specific prescription.

-Is All Laser LASIK different from traditional LASIK?
+Is All-Laser LASIK different from traditional LASIK?

-To understand the difference between All Laser LASIK and traditional LASIK, you first have to understand that laser vision correction is a two-step process.
+To understand the difference between All-Laser LASIK and traditional LASIK, you first have to understand that laser vision correction is a two-step process.
 The first step involves creating a small flap on the surface of the cornea.
 To do this, traditional LASIK uses a mechanical surgical blade called a microkeratome.
-All Laser LASIK uses a femtosecond laser to create the flap.
-All Laser LASIK is sometimes called blade-free LASIK.
+All-Laser LASIK uses a femtosecond laser to create the flap.
+All-Laser LASIK is sometimes called blade-free LASIK.
 The femtosecond laser creates a corneal flap that has a more consistent thickness.
 A corneal flap made with a blade can vary from 100 to 200 microns, whereas the laser can create a 100-micron flap every single time to within +/- 10 microns.
-Additionally, All Laser LASIK eliminates the possible complications of the microkeratome blade, making it a safer, blade-free LASIK procedure with a faster healing time.
+Additionally, All-Laser LASIK eliminates the possible complications of the microkeratome blade, making it a safer, blade-free LASIK procedure with a faster healing time.

-Is All Laser LASIK safer than traditional LASIK?
+Is All-Laser LASIK safer than traditional LASIK?

 What kind of results can I expect?

 The goal of LASIK is to reduce or eliminate your dependence on glasses or contact lenses.
-Using All Laser LASIK technology, 95 percent of patients achieve 20/20 vision, and some patients even achieve 20/15 vision.
+Using All-Laser LASIK technology, 95 percent of patients achieve 20/20 vision, and some patients even achieve 20/15 vision.
 However, even with the best technology and skilled surgeons, we cannot guarantee perfect vision; the results may vary among individuals.

 What is the difference between LASIK and PRK?

 PRK is generally considered the forerunner to LASIK.
 PRK involves the use of a laser on the surface of the eye without creating a corneal flap.
 It takes longer to heal when compared to LASIK.
 LASIK is usually considered the treatment of choice because it offers less discomfort, faster recovery of vision, and less risk of corneal scarring.
-It also offers a wider range of correction.
+It also offers a wider range of corrections.